 So, what’s best to do?
 Staking, trellising or caging tomatoes?

 These can be confusing, so here are the pros and cons.

-This is one of the best ways to support tomatoes.
+This is one of the best ways to provide a support structure for your tomatoes.
 So, how do tomato stakes work?

 It’s as simple as forcing a stake into the ground and tying the plant to the stake.